vemines/bloc-starter/README.md

 # bloc_starter

-THE STARTER BLOC PROJECT FOR LEARN BLOC (ADD ISSUE FOR HELP ME IMPROVE IT)
+THE STARTER BLOC PROJECT FOR LEARN BLOC (ADD ISSUE FOR HELP ME IMPROVE IT) Inspire from bloc template from ashtanko, So i try write smaller version with support web too

 If using window you can install make though NodeJS tools, then use chocolate install make